 Learning Assistance Program (LAP) serves eligible students who need academic support for reading, writing and math, or who need readiness skills to learn these core subjects.
 With special emphasis on reading literacy in the early grades, schools use their state LAP funds to deliver supplemental services that give these students the strong start they need for academic success.

-Skykomish School District participates in both the Title I, Part A and LAP programs, offering services for our students during the school day, in the after school program, and in our summer school.
-Our Title I and LAP programs focus primarily on grades K-4, providing assistance to those students in higher grades needing reading and math support.
+Skykomish School District participates in the LAP program, offering services for our students during the school day.
+Our LAP program focusses primarily on grades K-4, providing assistance to those students in higher grades needing reading and math support.

-For further information regarding our Title I, Part A and LAP programs, please contact Sonia Bartosek, Title I/LAP Director, any time.
-During school hours, Mrs. Bartosek can be reached at 360-677-2623, ext.
-201.
+For further information regarding our LAP programs, please contact Dallas Robinson, LAP Director, any time.
+During school hours, Mr. Robinson can be reached at 360-677-2623, ext.
+211.